DeepFracture: A Generative Approach for Predicting Brittle Fractures with Neural Discrete Representation Learning: Run-time Process

-In the concluding steps, the original pre-destruction shape is eliminated.
-The reformed fragment shapes, with their mass $m_r$ and velocity $\mathbi{v}_r$, are integrated as rigid bodies into Bullet Physics.
-The destruction animation is completed by computing subsequent frames as the rigid-body simulation.
+In the final step, the original pre-destruction shape is removed.
+The reformed fragment shapes, each with its mass $m_r$ and velocity $\mathbi{v}_r$, are incorporated as rigid bodies into a physics engine.
+The destruction animation is then completed by computing subsequent frames in the rigid-body simulation.